canonical/phone-docs/en/apps/qml/tutorials-register-your-app-url-dispatcher.md

 ---
-title: "QML tutorials - registering your app with the URL Dispatcher"
+title: "Tutorials - register your app"
+---

-# QML tutorials - registering your app with the URL Dispatcher
+# Tutorials - register your app

 The URL dispatcher is a service which allows applications to launch other